HOME | SPECIAL OFFER | PRODUCTS | FREE ADVERTISING | HINTS & TIPS | HOW TO RUN A RESTAURANT | LINK EXCHANGE | FEATURED BUSINESSES

-So what is financial management all about?
+What is financial management all about?

 It is important to point out that you should always seek the advice of a professional where your business finances are concerned.
 It is of great importance that you hire a good accountant to handle the overall management of your business finances.
 However it doesn't hurt if you understand the terminology and methods your accountant uses.
+This section does just that, we have taken the main areas and broken them down, along with examples to help you better understand your restaurant finances.

 1. The Balance Sheet.